bomonike/bomonike.github.io/learn-chinese.md

 Core HSK written tests involve typing <a href="#Pinyin">Pinyin</a> on a computer QWERTY keyboard without the accent marks.
 * HSK 1 and HSK 2: You listen to audio clips and read sentences, paragraphs, or passages, then answering multiple-choice questions.
 There is no handwriting section.
 * HSK 3 and HSK 4: The "writing" section requires you to rearrange provided words into a correct sentence.
 You do not have to write characters from scratch.
 * HSK 5 and HSK: You must write short essays.
 However, these exams are almost entirely computer-based now.
 You type your answers using pinyin, and you select the correct character from a drop-down menu.
 You never actually "write" the character.
 One can take a paper-based test, but graders only check for correct characters, vocabulary, and grammar.
-As long as the final character is legible and correct, they do not know—and do not care what order strokes are written.
+As long as the final character is legible and correct, they do not know—and do not care what order strokes (bi hua) are written.

 In China, the HSK Level 4 fee is 750 <a href="#Payments">RMB</a>, Level 5 is 950 RMB for the core.